-A monthly potluck dinner with everyone welcome.
-When we are able to use the hall, kids kind of take it over and we like that.
-It’s their opportunity for them to claim the space as theirs.
+In the before times, we hosted a monthly potluck dinner with everyone welcome.
+When we are able to use the hall, kids would kind of take it over and we like that.
+It’s their opportunity to claim the space as theirs.
 It’s a rather noisy, bustling place and that’s the way we feel it should be.
 We may plan zoom dinners in the fall if that looks like the safest approach.

 Zoom Coffee Hour All Ages/Family Chat